+Lack Of Policies And ProceduresAs a wholly-owned subsidiary of Bank of America, Merrill Lynch was the principal agent responsible for the creation, editing, and final approval of the offering materials on Bank of America’s behalf.
 The SEC determined that Merrill Lynch failed to implement appropriate policies or procedures to verify that the offering materials had sufficient disclosures pertaining to the material effect the Execution Factor would have on the costs of the Notes.
 According to the SEC, that failure contributed to the misleading offering materials:

 “This case continues our focus on disclosures relating to retail investments in structured notes and other complex financial products.
 Offering materials for such products must be accurate and complete, and firms must implement systems and policies to ensure investors receive all material facts,” said the Director of the SEC Enforcement Division.